 Lately, Mintos has introduced new breakthroughs.
 In August, it received an investment firm license from the Latvian regulator.
 In September, it announced a transition from investments in single loans to financial instruments called “notes”, which collate 6-20 underlying loans in a single product.
 Check out our interview with Mintos Head of Product – Marcis Gogis to learn more about this and other Mintos’ plans for the future.

 What’s the bottom line here?
 Hopefully, Mintos showcases the crowdfunding industry’s learning process.
-Business models that proved vulnerable in times of an economic shock are reforming.
-Platforms across the board increasingly emphasise investor trust through a mass drive toward (a) obtaining licences and (b) improving transparency and communication.
+Business models that proved vulnerable in times of economic shock are reforming.
+Platforms across the board increasingly emphasize investor trust through a mass drive toward (a) obtaining licenses and (b) improving transparency and communication.
 P2PMarketData is here to facilitate the latter – check out our refreshed website with more functionalities and plenty of new data!